dnidever/galsat/README.md

-# nbody
+# Galsat
-Simple N-body code
+Simple N-body code.

+See README.galsat for information on all the different versions.